isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag templates defined in a namesapace where concrete types are also defined (maybe not feasible until we have concepts).
+Flag templates defined in a namespace where concrete types are also defined (maybe not feasible until we have concepts).

 ### <a name="Rt-concept-def"></a>T.48: If your compiler does not support concepts, fake them with `enable_if`